sassoftware/saspy/saspy/doc/source/install.rst

 or, for a given branch (put the name of the branch after @)::

     pip install git+https://git@github.com/sassoftware/saspy.git@branchname

+The best way to update and existing deployment to the latest SASPy version is to simply uninstall and then install, picking up the latest production version from PyPI:

+pip uninstall -y saspy
+pip install saspy

 Also, if you prefer conda install, you can use that from the conda-forge channel: